Banner photo is of Marty the Millionaire’s at Parliament and Queen in 2016. Photo by K Taylor.

 Much as I’ll miss it and its fascinating array of unique furniture – it was the kind of place that had enormous, gorgeous pieces that would be at home in the Vanderbilt mansion, but also gaudy chairs shaped like stiletto heels – Marty Nefsky was but one of many interesting characters to call the SW corner of Parliament and Queen home.

-Parliament St, which had been carved out in the late 18th century, was named for, yup, the Parliament buildings that once stood on the South side of Palace St (Front St as we know it today.)
-For whatever reason, the name stuck though the buildings did not.
-Like so many early structures in York/Toronto they proved irresistible to flame.
+Parliament was named for, yup, the Parliament buildings which once stood on the South side of Palace St (Front St as we know it today) at the foot of Berkeley St. For whatever reason, the name was given to this stretch though the buildings had long since gone.
+Like so many early structures in York/Toronto they’d proven irresistible to flame.
 Though, to be fair, some American visitors in 1813 are credited with starting the first blaze.
 It took the town a while to rebuild them but the buildings were eventually replaced in 1820 – only to burn down again four years later.
 However, according to this entry from the 1833 City Directory they were not completely erased from the landscape:

-At the time, Parliament was the last street east of the city, south of Queen, and there were no homes on it whatsoever (unless of course you count the jail where, undoubtedly, some folks were living.)
+At the time, Parliament was the furthest street east of the city, south of Queen, and there were no homes on it whatsoever.
 But soon after, an Irishman named Beatty would arrive in Toronto and help change that.

 When he first arrived, just after the Rebellion of ’37, Adam Beatty opened a provision shop on Queen St. W, selling grain and produce.
 He was hardly the first or only guy to be running such a business, but still managed to make a heap of money quickly.
 In 1850, flush with green (and I don’t mean produce), he saw potential in the sparsely populated area around Parliament and Queen St. E. and decided to buy up some land.
 He built an inn on the SW corner and named it the Enniskillen Hotel; an apparent ode to his birthplace in County Fermanagh, Ireland.